-Invasive non-native plants ("weeds") pose an ever-increasing threat to native plant communities, wildlife habitat, croplands, rangelands, and human recreation throughout the world (Temple 1990).
-Many invasive non-natives are known to displace native plants and disrupt the structure and function of local ecosystems (Vitousek 1990).
-"Noxious weeds" are invasive non-natives designated as noxious pursuant to state law, in this case the Colorado Noxious Weed Act of 1996.
-In general, state-listed noxious weeds include the most invasive and most problematic species.
-As populations of noxious weeds and other invasive non-native plants increase in size and frequency, they tend to reduce the diversity of surrounding native plant communities, altering species composition and community structure, reducing habitat quality for wildlife, and affecting the aesthetic quality of the landscape.
-Because weeds can also displace desirable plant species in rangeland (Usher 1988, USFS 1998, Weiss and Murphy 1998, CNAP 2000), infestations may adversely affect forage quality and quantity for livestock.
+Noxious weeds are aggressive, exotic plant species.
+These invasive plants pose an everincreasing threat to native plant communities, wildlife habitat, croplands, rangelands, and human recreation throughout the world (Temple 1990).
+Many are known to displace native plants and disrupt the structure and function of local ecosystems (Vitousek 1990).
+As noxious weed populations increase in size and frequency, they tend to reduce the diversity of surrounding native plant communities, altering the composition and community structure, the habitat quality in the infested area, and the aesthetic quality of the landscape.
+They can also displace desirable plant species in rangeland (USFS 1998, Usher 1988, Weiss and Murphy 1998, CNHP 2000).

-To date, no systematic surveys or mapping projects for weeds have occurred on the Planning Area.
-However, land health assessments in 1999, 2001, and 2004 (BLM 2001d, 2002b, 2005c) noted the presence of invasive non-natives, many of which are on the Colorado noxious weed list and/or BLM's national list (BLM 2002c).
-Noxious weed and other invasive non-native plants species known to occur in the Planning Area are listed in Table 3-12 and discussed below.
+To date, no systematic surveys or mapping projects for noxious weeds have occurred on the Planning Area.
+However, land health assessments in 1999 and 2001 (BLM 2001d, BLM 2002b) noted the presence of introduced, invasive plant species, many of which are on the Colorado noxious weed list (Colorado Noxious Weed Act 1996) and the BLM national list of non-native invasive species (BLM 2002c).
+Noxious weed species found in the Planning Area are listed in Table 3-12.